vseryakov/backendjs/README.md

 in case of error will be redirected to the login page by the server.
 Note, in the login page `Bkjs.session` must be set to true for all html pages to work after login without singing every API request.

-First we disable all allowed paths to the html and registration:
+1. We disable all allowed paths to the html and registration:

         app.configureMiddleware = function(options, callback) {
             self.allow.splice(self.allow.indexOf('^/$'), 1);